migtools/crane-ui-plugin/README.md

 - Navigate to the pipeline page on submit
 - ???
 - Replace quay.io/konveyor/crane-ui-plugin:latest with the real image URL if it changes
+- Double check final plugin name and description, replace "Konveyor Crane UI Plugin" in various places
+- Customize iconClass and tags in template.yaml?

 # Crane UI - OpenShift Dynamic Plugin

 **NOTE: This repository is brand new and under active prerelease development.**

-The Crane UI plugin provides a UI for container migration within the OpenShift console.
+The Crane UI plugin provides a UI for constructing container migration pipelines within the OpenShift console.

 It is provided as an OpenShift Console dynamic plugin which requires OpenShift 4.10 or greater.